plmokn5w/Team-CTRL/README.md

 	- Implement Bullet classes created from Weapon
 	- gave a delay so that the bullet could be fired at an appropriate interval
 	- fix the player in the middle of the screen by drawing objects based on the player

+	(Week 15)

+	- Implementation to allow selection when player level up
+	- Choices appear randomly for each level up
+	- Select a choice to strengthen the player